debug-cli/dosping/README.md

 Made by saint.
 Made for a close friend.

 > **FOR PENETRATION TESTING AND EDUCATIONAL PURPOSES ONLY.** Unauthorized use against systems you don't own or have permission to test is illegal.
 You accept full responsibility.
 Use at your own risk.
+Always use a VPN when unauthorized, watch out for honeypots.

 ---